Trails open weekends, and all week long during school vacation weeks. Usual hours: 9 to sunset.

 Lodging with or without meals packages are available to groups by special arrangement.

 When you can't cross country ski...

 There are plenty of things to do even if it doesn't snow.
 For alpine skiers and snowboarders, Berkshire East Ski Area has continuously enlarged its snowmaking system and is only a few minutes away.
-There are numerous winter hiking possibilities as well.
+They also have a tubing hill and an Alpine Coaster ride for non-skiers.
+There are numerous winter hiking & mountain biking possibilities as well.
 Set off on your own or enjoy a guided hike and learn more about the woods in winter with Lloyd.
 Touring the village of Shelburne Falls and other picturesque New England towns in the area is another favorite activity.
 A trip to MassMoCA is worth it at any time of year.
 In fact, many of our "old standbys" return year after year and don't ski at all!